Flotomate/product_docs/source/report-management/create-&-edit.rst

       :align: center
       :alt: figure 14

--  A Matric Report gives you a cumulative count of data; for example, the total number of Requests assigned to each Technician.
-In Figure 14, Count is the function mentioned in the first box, and the second box shows you all the column names available in the module.
+-  A Matrix Report gives you a cumulative count of data; for example, the total number of Requests assigned to each Technician.
+In :numref:
+   `rf14`, Count is the function mentioned in the first box, and the second box shows you all the column names available in the module.
 Each module has different column names.
 You can add more columns using the Plus Icon.